-The widely publicized trial of Kouri Richins is over, with a jury finding the Utah mother of three guilty of first-degree aggravated murder in the death of husband Eric Richins on March 4, 2022.
+The widely publicized trial of Kouri Richins ended in March 2026, with a jury finding the Utah mother of three guilty of first-degree aggravated murder in the death of husband Eric Richins on March 4, 2022.
+Then at Kouri’s sentencing, it was her three young sons with Eric who took the spotlight.

-Not surprisingly, information about the couple’s children has been kept extremely private following Richins’s arrest.
-Here’s what we know their status now.
+Not surprisingly, information about the couple’s children was kept extremely private following Richins’s arrest.
+But as we’ve learned more about them, here’s what we know regarding their lives today.

 How Many Children Did Kouri Richins and Eric Richins Have?